Boston MCAT Prep Tutor

 Our teaching style

 Our teaching style strives to make the MCAT seem conquerable.
 We provide a clear roadmap to success, easy to understand techniques and strategies to get there, clearly presented content, and continual encouragement and support to my students.
-Our goal is solely to make my students succeed on the MCAT with a minimum amount of stress on their part.
+Our goal is solely to make our students succeed on the MCAT with a minimum amount of stress on their part.
 That’s it.

 What comes with a tutoring package